cawfree/pyongyang/README.md

 # pyongyang
-The simplest way to integrate with JS dependencies which are designed for the Web.
-Utilize any web dependencies as a regular hook within [**React Native**](https://reactnative.dev).
+The simplest way to integrate with JS dependencies designed for the Web within [**React Native**](https://reactnative.dev).

-> ⚠️ **Warning:** Pyongyang is experimental.
-Don't do anything sensitive or important with it, just have fun.
+> ⚠️ **Warning:** Pyongyang is super experimental.
+Don't do anything sensitive or important with it, just have fun. 🙏

 ## 🚀 Getting Started